TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

             - both may have e.g. resources that simply do not exist, and different sets of these
             - so they'll need to allocate different sets of resources

-- Note we don't really need to delete a resource in order to "forget" it.
-    - In practice, just not showing a popup about a missing resource when we know it is irrelevant to json state is enough.
-        - We don't have to delete it.
-        - This ensures resource ids are NEVER invalidated.
-        - This way we're sure past commands are valid
-        - So we don't really have to "invalidate entire history" when we want to forget a resource.

 - We could import (start tracking) resources ONLY once they are first used.